mathewlowry/myhub-gpt/Five days in Vancouver.md

 ## "We can just build things"

 Moreover, according to many people I met in Vancouver, these sort of integrations are simple: atproto is easy to work with.
+### Online tools for better events

+And nowhere was that more obvious than in the online tools developed by the community to make the physical event more effective, something [dear to my heart since 2002.](https://experiments.myhub.ai/co-creating_your_physical_event_with_your_online_community)

 A few days before the event, for example, [Brookie](https://bsky.app/profile/did:plc:v46ojbiop5ebs5h7gaomixcc) unveiled "[You and Me](https://youandme.at/)" - a simple QRcode-based web app which allows two Atmospherians meeting face to face to connect online.

 ![[youandme1.jpg]]
+*Scan, connect, collect*

-Apparently put together in one day, it was [for many people](https://bsky.app/profile/did:plc:2zxlmj2dvub7smpul2lvwqfk/post/3mime2eg6ms26) the most popular app at the conference.
+Apparently created *in one day*, YouandMe was [for many people](https://bsky.app/profile/did:plc:2zxlmj2dvub7smpul2lvwqfk/post/3mime2eg6ms26) the most popular app at the conference.
 Pretty soon [Business Goose](https://bsky.app/profile/goose.art) launched [Superconnectors](https://superconnectors.wisp.place/) (below) to visualise the connections and create a leaderboard...

 ![[youandme2.png]]